Dispute Models

 Some systems may have a distinct dispute layer or specialized dispute committees.

-This can improve expertise, but also risks creating a second authority center whose own incentives and capture risks must be considered.
+This can improve expertise, but also risks creating a second authority center whose own incentives and capture risks must be examined directly.

 External Institutional Escalation